|What We Do|

-According to The International Ecotourism Society, ecotourism is, ‘Responsible travel to natural areas that conserves the environment and improves the well-being of local people’.
-(TIES, 1990)...
+According to The International Ecotourism Society, ecotourism is defined as "responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education" (TIES, 2015). ...
 Read More on Ecotourism

 Ecotourism Kenya manages a certification scheme for tourism accommodation facilities based on environmental and social criteria.

 |There are 31 establishments that have been awarded Gold Certification...View List||There are 57 establishments that have been awarded Silver Certification...View List||There are 23 establishments that have been awarded Bronze Certification...View List|